 - Click on “Source/Medium”

-You should see “Facebook/CPC” or a similar title.
+You should see “Facebook/CPC” or a similar title, like so:

 This is important because the big catch with Google Analytics is that if you don’t use tracking parameters, your Facebook traffic will tend to look like organic traffic or possibly social traffic.
 This could lead to you not being able to note the difference in your paid campaign.